kd1882/watch-commander/README.md

 - Currently working on roughing in all the bootstrap for the mgl reference portion of the webapp.
 Then will tie everything together on the backend.
 Having a bit of an issue with the m.g.l api endpoint...

 - Swapped scope of the project to simplify everything.
 Going to stick with what impacts police officers the most: Application of the laws, domestic violence, mental health, and OUI cases.

+### Current Branches:

+- WC_002
+    - Identifying solution for having all of the M.G.L. laws (Chapter and Section) populate.
+Current working solution is to pull all the data and have it in the database.